Code-Institute-Submissions/Quiz-Wizard/readme.md

 <em>Since I retired I have a lot of spare time, I like to keep my mind sharp by exercising it with challenging activities such as trivia.
 I want something easy to use so that I can focus on the qeustions.</em> - Arnold

 <em>Sometimes my partner and I like to challenge each other with random trivia facts.
 I'd like to be able to access a wide range of questions so that I can easily shoot them off at a moments notice.</em> - Zara

+#### Site Owner Goals
+* Provide a functioning web app
+* Display trivia information for users and record their answers